tlklein/mongodb-exercises/README.md

 ## About the Author

-This activity was completed as part of the **CIS 4338 Database Administration & Implementation** at the University of Houston under the guidance of Professor Susan Miertschin.
+This activity was completed as part of the **CIS 4338 Database Administration & Implementation** course at the University of Houston under the guidance of Professor Susan Miertschin.

 ---